St. Paul’s Church – Summerville, South Carolina

 In 1706 South Carolina adopted the Church Act, declaring the Church of England the official church of the colony.
 South Carolina then was divided into parishes, which were required to maintain an Anglican church and priest at the parish’s expense.
 At this time, Dorchester was a part of St. Andrew’s Parish, which extended to Charleston.
 In 1717 the parish divided, and a new parish called St. George’s was created and included Dorchester.
 St George’s Parish Church then was built on lot 99 in the settlement, completed in 1720.

 Though some Congregationalists willingly joined St. George’s Church, most continued worshiping in their nearby meeting house.
 The Anglicans referred to these settlers as “dissenters.”
 The first priest at St. George’s, the Reverend Peter Tustian, came to Dorchester in 1720 but stayed only six months.
 His successor, the Reverend Francis Varnod, arrived in 1723 and was determined to prevent an increase of dissenters in the village.
 His plans to recruit and retain Anglicans included sponsoring a school within the parish and expanding the church building.
 The church was enlarged – essentially, rebuilt – in 1733, and its stately bell tower, still standing within the Colonial Dorchester State Historic Site, was added in 1751.
-The school took longer to build, but by 1761 the Dorchester Free School – which still exists as a scholarship organization and is comprised of descendants of the original Dorchester Free School Board – was operating in the village.
+Though the Dorchester Free School Board was established in 1734, the school took longer to build; but by 1761 the Dorchester Free School – which still exists as a scholarship organization and is comprised of descendants of the original Dorchester Free School Board – was operating in the village.
 Reverend Varnod’s efforts paid off, as Anglicans remained in the settlement and prospered after most Congregationalists had left for a more promising future along the Midway River in Georgia.

 When the Revolutionary War came to Dorchester, the British took over the small village and burned many of its buildings, including St. George’s Church.
 By 1788 the village was nearly abandoned for a new village nearby.
 This new establishment in the neighboring pines offered good drainage and thus provided refuge from the bogs of the Ashley River, a prevalent breeding ground for mosquitoes.
 Some people migrated to this new village permanently while other planters who had property lower on the river spent their summers here.
 The new town was called Summerville for the latter group.
 Despite the advent of the new town, the parishioners of St. George’s Church and other local Episcopalians – what former Anglicans called themselves after the war – did repair the building in devastated Dorchester in 1811, and many continued worshiping there.